Connection options¶

 this is what will be used.

-However, you can query any schema you like by specifying it in the query.
+Note you can always query any schema you like by specifying it in the query

-To wrap up, here’s a more complex list of example DSN strings:
+To wrap up, here’s a list of example DSN strings:

 Authentication was introduced in CrateDB versions 2.1.x.